Fuji Television sexual harassment scandal: Hieda's resignation

-Restructuring of the company
+Company restructuring

-On July 10, Fuji Television announced a major internal reorganization.
+On July 10, 2025, Fuji Television announced a major internal reorganization.
 The Announcers Office was separated from the Programming Department, elevated to a station-level division, and placed under the Corporate Headquarters, which reports directly to the president.
 This change removed announcer management from the control of the Programming and Production Departments, which had previously overseen casting.

 A new management department was also created within the station to strengthen oversight of announcer casting.
 The General Programming Division, which had supervised the Variety Production Department, was dissolved.
 In its place, a three-division system was introduced, consisting of the Corporate Headquarters, Content Strategy Headquarters, and Studio Strategy Headquarters, all reporting directly to the president.

 Under this system, programming functions were transferred to the Content Investment Strategy Bureau within the Content Strategy Headquarters.
 The Production Department was consolidated into the Studio Strategy Headquarters and reorganized into three studios: Studio 1, responsible for dramas and films, and Studios 2 and 3, responsible for variety and information programs.

+One year later, on August 4, 2026, it was revealed that "Mr. A", one of the people involved in the case, who was head of programming at the time of the incident, and who was demoted and had received one-month disciplinary leave of absence because of it, had developed an A.I. tool based on his knowledge of the network programming, and was now in charge of a new department, the "A.I.
+Center".
+It wasn't announced until a mid–July company meeting that the former executive had been provided with the opportunity to open a new section, after his tool had been received with praise.
+According to a Fuji TV insider, only a very small number of people within Fuji TV knew about "Mr. A's" AI development and the establishment of the new department.
+As a result, whenever the media asked about it, they repeatedly gave vague answers.
+"Mr. A's" transfer to a newly established AI department, as well as the full scope of the AI developed by Mr. A, which had been kept hidden even from employees, was revealed to all employees for the first time after that meeting, according to another insider.
+The tool was designed to act as a sounding board and advisor during creative work, optimizing on-air structure, idea generation, program length, and segment development, and is already being used in the new programming.
+The decision to entrust the future to someone who represents Fuji's old regime has caused quite a few employees to express their displeasure.